-It’s not a top-secret that most people find the idea of a website popup annoying and frustrating.
+It’s not a top-secret that most people find the idea of a website popupannoying and frustrating.
 This is because they’re not well-constructed and are not smartly used.
+So, you should design them carefully to avoid any kinds of popup mistakes.

 On the other hand, it’s a known fact that the website popups can have a huge impact in the development of your eCommerce business.
-The chief idea is about using them correctly and constructing them smartly enough to convert more customers and increase your income.
+The chief idea is about using them correctly and constructing them smartly enough to convert more customers and increase your income making sure no popup mistakes are made.

 There are many details and aspects you should consider adding a website popup on your website.
-Mistakes in the usage of the website popups may be crucial to your business and website.
+Popup mistakes may be crucial to your business and website.
 It’s better not to have a popup on your website rather than have it used in a wrong way.

 Let’s check some major website popup mistakes and find ways to avoid them and get more customers!